-Ryan Seacrest Will Host E!’s Oscars Pre-Show Amidst The Sexual Assault Allegations Against Him
+Ryan Seacrest Will Still Be Hosting The E!
+Oscars Pre-Show After The Recent Allegations

 On the Monday before the Oscars, a new Variety report claimed Ryan Seacrest was accused of sexual assault by former E! stylist Suzie Hardy.
 (Seacrest denied the allegations in a statement from his attorney, which pointed out that the network's "independent third-party investigation had concluded that there was insufficient evidence to support her claims, effectively, clearing my client’s name.")
 The Variety report contains detailed claims about what Hardy allegedly experienced and a November letter from her attorney to E!, NBCUniversal, and Seacrest.
 Later on Monday, the network released a statement reconfirming that there was "insufficient evidence" found in its prior investigation in February, and, thus, Seacrest will still host E!'s Oscars coverage.

 Update #1: On Tuesday, Seacrest released a second statement about the allegations and the Variety report, writing: